awsdocs/aws-lambda-developer-guide/doc_source/invocation-options.md

 The following example illustrates how this model works\.

 **Example – AWS Lambda Pulls Events from an Amazon Kinesis Stream and Invokes a Lambda Function**
-The following diagram shows a custom application that writes records to an Kinesis stream and how AWS Lambda polls the stream\.
+The following diagram shows a custom application that writes records to a Kinesis stream and how AWS Lambda polls the stream\.
 When AWS Lambda detects a new record on the stream, it invokes your Lambda function\.
-Suppose you have a custom application that writes records to an Amazon Kinesis stream\.
+Suppose you have a custom application that writes records to a Kinesis stream\.
 You want to invoke a Lambda function when new records are detected on the stream\.
 You create a Lambda function and the necessary event source mapping in AWS Lambda\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/kinesis-pull-10.png)
 The diagram illustrates the following sequence: